HanDyVQA: A Video QA Benchmark for Fine-Grained Hand-Object Interaction Dynamics: Conclusion

-This work was supported by the AIST policy-based budget project ``R\&D on Generative AI Foundation Models for the Physical Domain''.
+\textbf{Acknowledgement.} This work was supported by JST ASPIRE Grant Number JPMJAP2303, JST K Program Grant Number JPMJKP25V1, and the AIST policy-based budget project ``R\&D on Generative AI Foundation Models for the Physical Domain''.
 We used ABCI 3.0 provided by AIST and AIST Solutions with support from ``ABCI 3.0 Development Acceleration Use''.
 We thank BAOBAB Inc. for their contribution to providing human evaluations for our dataset.
+We also thank Wataru Kawabe and Yuki Sakai for their help with annotation checking.

 {

 }

 \maketitlesupplementary